bozzimarcello/Cubethon2020/README.md

 # Cubethon2020
-A basic infinite scrolling game made with unity
+A basic infinite scrolling game made with Unity 3D